KypDurron896/Python-Reddit-RPG/README.md

 - The ability to connect your reddit account to translate your karma into in-game stats.
 - Travel and exploring of subreddits in-game (still in progress)
 - Comment farms, these use your reddit comment stats (upvotes, views, etc.) to allow you to unlock weapons and armor.
+# Requirements
+- Python 3.9+
+- import the Praw api and random
+# Running
+- Check the commands.txt for how to play.
+- run "hackathon reddit game.py"